viron-src/recrypt_model/readme.md

 If there is no downtime notice banner on the website a few days prior this means there is no downtime scheduled for that week.

-Any other gRPC error that is not documented on the request itself should be not possible when using the API correctly under normal operations.
+Any other gRPC error that is not documented below or on the request itself should be not possible when using the API correctly under normal operations.

 ## Idempotency